+Dubai: Invesco Asset Management Limited, Index Tower Level 6 - Unit 616, P.O.
+Box 506599, Al Mustaqbal Street, DIFC, Dubai, United Arab Emirates.
+Regulated by the Dubai Financial Services Authority.
 Guernsey: The fund can only be promoted to Professional Clients.
 Israel: Issued by Invesco Asset Management Limited, Perpetual Park, Perpetual Park Drive, Henley-on-Thames, Oxfordshire RG9 1HH, UK.
 Authorised and regulated by the Financial Conduct Authority.
-No action has been taken or will be taken in Israel that would permit a public offering of the Fund or distribution of this communication to the public in Israel.
+No action has been taken or will be taken in Israel that would permit a public offering of the Fund or distribution of this document to the public.
 This Fund has not been approved by the Israel Securities Authority (the ISA).
-Accordingly, the Fund shall only be sold in Israel to an investor of the type listed in the First Schedule to the Israeli Securities Law, 1968, which has confirmed in writing that it falls within one of the categories listed therein (accompanied by external confirmation where this is required under ISA guidelines), that it is aware of the implications of being considered such an investor and consents thereto, and further that the Fund is being purchased for its own account and not for the purpose of re-sale or distribution.
-This communication may not be reproduced or used for any other purpose, nor be furnished to any other person other than those to whom copies have been sent.
-Nothing in this communication should be considered investment advice or investment marketing as defined in the Regulation of Investment Advice, Investment Marketing and Portfolio Management Law, 1995 ("the Investment Advice Law").
-Investors are encouraged to seek competent investment advice from a locally licensed investment advisor prior to making any investment.
-Neither Invesco Ltd. Nor its subsidiaries are licensed under the Investment Advice Law, nor does it carry the insurance as required of a licensee thereunder.
-This communication does not constitute an offer to sell or solicitation of an offer to buy any securities or fund units other than the fund offered hereby, nor does it constitute an offer to sell to or solicitation of an offer to buy from any person or persons in any state or other jurisdiction in which such offer or solicitation would be unlawful, or in which the person making such offer or solicitation is not gualified to do so, or to a person or persons to whom it is unlawful to make such offer or solicitation.
-Switzerland: Invesco Asset Management (Schweiz) AG acts as representative for the funds distributed in Switzerland.
+The Fund shall only be sold in Israel to an investor of the type listed in the First Schedule to the Israeli Securities Law, 1968, who in each case have provided written confirmation that they qualify as Sophisticated Investors, and that they are aware of the consequences of such designation and agree thereto and further that the Fund is being purchased for its own account and not for the purpose of re-sale or distribution, other than, in the case of an offeree which is an Sophisticated Investor, where such offeree is purchasing product for another party which is an Sophisticated Investor.
+This document may not be reproduced or used for any other purpose, nor be furnished to any other person other than those to whom copies have been sent.
+Nothing in this document should be considered investment advice or investment marketing as defined in the Regulation of Investment Advice, Investment Marketing and Portfolio Management Law, 1995 ("the Investment Advice Law").
+Neither Invesco Ltd. nor its subsidiaries are licensed under the Investment Advice Law, nor does it carry the insurance as required of a licensee thereunder.
+This document does not constitute an offer to sell or solicitation of an offer to buy any securities or fund units other than the fund offered hereby, nor does it constitute an offer to sell to or solicitation of an offer to buy from any person in any state or other jurisdiction in which such offer or solicitation would be unlawful, or in which the person making such offer or solicitation is not qualified to do so, or to a person to whom it is unlawful to make such offer or solicitation.
+Switzerland: Issued by Invesco Asset Management (Schweiz) AG, Talacker 34, CH-8001 Zurich, who acts as representative for the funds distributed in Switzerland.
 Paying agent in Switzerland: BNP PARIBAS, Paris, Zurich Branch, Selnaustrasse 16 8002 Zürich.
 The Prospectus, Key Information Document, financial reports and articles of incorporation may be obtained free of charge from the Representative.
 The funds are domiciled in Luxembourg.
 Jersey: Consent under the Control of Borrowing (Jersey) Order 1958 (the "COBO Order") has not been obtained for the circulation of this communication.
 The offer that is the subject of this communication may only be made in Jersey where it is valid in the United Kingdom.
 Portugal: The issuer is authorised to provide financial services in Portugal and is regulated by the Commission de Surveillance du Secteur Financier, Luxembourg.

-EMEA 4160924/2024
+EMEA 4156971/2024